Update as of June 26, 5:00 PT: This article has been updated to reflect the latest official guidance on PPP loan forgiveness.

 Step 11: Organize your PPP expense records.

-Wait—can’t I do this after my eight weeks are up?
+Wait—can’t I do this after my 24 weeks are up?
 You could, but getting a head start on organizing your expense records will make your loan forgiveness application a little easier.

 Here’s what records you need:

 - Payroll reports or bank account statements verifying the number of employees on payroll, their pay rates, and the total amount you paid them during the forgiveness window

 - Payroll reports or bank account statements verifying the number of employees on payroll, their pay rates, and the total amount you paid them during the baseline period

 - State income, payroll, and unemployment insurance filing

 - Documents verifying how much you paid for employee benefits

 - For business mortgage payments, copies of the amortization schedule from your lender or copies of your lender account statements

 - For rent payments, copies of your current lease agreement